 Online Mathematics Degree Overview & Career Information

 At the undergraduate level, math students take courses in a wide variety of math theories and applications, such as statistics, calculus, differential equations, linear algebra, and economic modeling.
-A bachelor's degree in math can lead to careers in finance, economics, computer engineering, and other fields that require a strong quantitative understanding.
-Master's degree students complete a thesis in a chosen area of mathematics, which may be theoretical or applied area of mathematics; this is a research project that is overseen by the student's faculty adviser.
+A bachelor's degree in math can lead to careers in finance, economics, computer engineering and other fields that require a strong quantitative understanding.
+Master's degree students complete a thesis in a chosen area of mathematics, which may be theoretical or applied; this takes the form of a research project that is overseen by the student's faculty adviser.
 Master's graduates can land a greater variety of jobs in research and development areas.
-The PhD programs typically require students to carry out their own research and produce a dissertation and often last a minimum of five years; graduates can become college professors, economists, mathematicians, and computer scientists.
+PhD programs typically require students to carry out their own research and produce a dissertation and often last a minimum of five years; graduates may become college professors, economists, mathematicians, and computer scientists.

-Associate degree programs in mathematics acquaint in students with foundational concepts in algebra, calculus, trigonometry, statistics, and geometry.
-They also take classes in general education subjects, such as English composition, social sciences, and fine arts.
-Examples of coursework include measurement, functions, real numbers, polynomials, functions, integers, graphs, probability, and equations.
-Most associate level math programs consist of about 64 credit hours of courses and take about two years of full-time study and up to 64 credit hours.
+Associate degree programs in mathematics introduce students to the core concepts in algebra, calculus, trigonometry, statistics, and geometry.
+Students will also take classes in general education subjects, such as English composition, social sciences, and fine arts.
+Possible topics for coursework include measurement, functions, real numbers, polynomials, functions, integers, graphs, probability, and equations.
+Most associate level math programs consist of about 64 credit hours of courses and take about two years of full-time study to complete.
 Programs accept candidates who are high school graduates or GED certificate holders with an excellent background in mathematics.
 Students wishing to take an associate degree may choose whether to enroll in an Associate of Art (AA) program, which features a wider range of liberal arts classes, or an Associate of Science (AS) program, which includes more technical courses and may better prepare students to enter the workforce.

 Associate degree holders in math may transfer to four-year colleges to earn their bachelor’s degrees.
 Many associate degree holders find employment in bookkeeping, accounting, and auditing.
-Graduates may also become payroll clerks, computer technicians, or insurance sales representatives.
-Those who want to advance into other roles should consider earning a bachelor's degree.
+Graduates may also work as payroll clerks, computer technicians, or insurance sales representatives.

-Some bachelor’s programs have specialization tracks in relevant quantitative areas, such as actuarial science, industrial mathematics, or systems analysis.
-Other bachelor’s degrees are designed for math teacher preparation and include courses in curriculum design and instruction, as graduates are typically qualified to apply for state certification to become primary or secondary mathematics teachers.
-Postsecondary teaching requires a master's or doctoral degree.
+Some bachelor’s programs offer specialization tracks in relevant quantitative areas, such as actuarial science, industrial mathematics, or systems analysis.
+Other bachelor’s degrees are designed to prepare math teachers for employment and include courses in curriculum design and instruction.
+Graduates from these programs are typically qualified to apply for state certification to become primary or secondary mathematics teachers.
+Postsecondary teaching, however, requires a master's or doctoral degree.

-The quantitative analysis skills of the math bachelor’s degree are highly valued in a number of career areas.
-Possible roles in the industry include actuary, operations research specialist, investment analyst, bioinformatics analyst, and statistician.
-Many departments within the federal government -- such as internal revenue, census procedures, and defense -- require a bachelor's or the equivalent of 24 semester hours of math coursework for their entry-level positions.
+The quantitative and analytical skills of math bachelor’s degree graduates are highly valued in a number of career areas.
+Possible roles for graduates include actuary, operations research specialist, investment analyst, bioinformatics analyst, and statistician.
+Many departments within the federal government - such as internal revenue, census procedures, and defense - require a bachelor's degree or the equivalent of 24 semester hours of math coursework for their entry-level positions.

-The mathematics master’s program provides students with the opportunity to deepen their understanding of a particular mathematical area in order to prepare for a math career or further study in a doctoral program.
-The master's degree requires two years of work and a thesis or teaching practicum.
+The master’s program in math gives students the opportunity to deepen their understanding of a particular mathematical area to prepare for a career in math or further study on a doctoral program.
+The master's degree requires about two years of coursework and either a thesis or a teaching practicum.
 Applicants need a bachelor’s degree in math or another quantitative area to gain admittance to a master's degree program.

-The required courses in the math master’s degree depend on the degree's focus.
-Common specializations include pure mathematics, applied math, and math education.
-Pure math students generally take a broad array of advanced courses in areas like calculus, numerical analysis, geometry, and algebra.
+The required courses in the math master’s degree program depend on the degree focus.
+Common specializations include pure mathematics, applied mathematics, and math education.
+Pure math students take a broad range of advanced courses in areas like calculus, numerical analysis, geometry, and algebra.
 Applied mathematics programs are interdisciplinary and help students gain the quantitative skills to work in areas like actuarial science, finance, mathematical biology, or operations research.
-Math education students complete courses in instruction, as well as teaching practicums in the classroom.
-Students must complete a large graduation requirement in order to be awarded the degree.
-Many students complete thesis projects in areas of math theory or applied research to be awarded a math master’s degree, although some programs allow students to opt for a comprehensive examination and more coursework instead of the thesis.
+Those specializing in math education complete courses in instruction, and may also complete teaching practicums in the classroom.
+Students must complete a thesis project in an area of math theory or applied research to be awarded a math master’s degree, although some programs allow students to opt for a comprehensive examination and more coursework instead of the thesis.

-The mathematics master’s degree opens up a variety of careers in many sectors.
-Those interested in business could become financial analysts, market research analysts, statisticians, actuaries, operations researchers, or software developers.
-Others go on to apply math skills to particular areas of science, such as geoscience and biology.
-Many graduates also take up positions in the government, applying knowledge of statistics and modeling, are also common.
-Math education majors are prepared to become math instructors at the high school or community college level.
+Math master’s degree graduates qualify for a variety of careers in many sectors.
+Those interested in business may become financial analysts, market research analysts, statisticians, actuaries, operations researchers, or software developers.
+Others may go on to apply their math skills to particular areas of science, such as geoscience and biology.
+Many graduates also take up positions in the government, where they can use their knowledge of statistics and modeling.

-The mathematics doctorate, or PhD, allows students to study a breadth of advanced math topics and complete research in a specialized math area.
-These lengthy programs take about five years to complete and require 15 to 25 courses, as well as the completion of the dissertation and a comprehensive exam.
+The mathematics doctorate, or Ph.D., allows students to study a wider range of advanced math topics and to undertake a research project in a specialized area of mathematics.
+These programs can take about five years to complete and require 15 to 25 courses, as well as the completion of a dissertation and a comprehensive exam.
 Applicants need an accredited bachelor’s or master’s degree in mathematics or a closely related quantitative area to quality for acceptance into Ph.D. programs.
-The math doctorate curriculum typically requires a few core classes, as well as many courses in the student’s specialization area.
+The math doctorate curriculum typically includes a few core classes, as well as many courses in the student’s area of specialization.
 Core classes might discuss topics such as numerical analysis, abstract algebra, or topology.
-Along with these courses, students choose electives in their focus area and complete seminars in novel math research.
+Along with these courses, students choose elective courses in their focus area and complete seminars on carrying out new math research.

 While coursework is a key part of the degree, math students must also develop a dissertation project as a prerequisite to graduation.
 This project might look into an unanswered question in mathematical biology, math education, algebra, combinatorics, statistics, or another subspecialization area, depending on the student’s interests.
 The student's faculty adviser helps shape and direct the research.
 A successful defense of the dissertation is one of the main requirements for being awarded the PhD.

-Math doctorate graduates are prepared to become practicing mathematicians with private engineering and development firms, working alongside other scientists.
-The federal government employs about one-third of all mathematicians, and doctorate grads can also apply for government positions.
-Doctorate holders can apply for faculty positions at colleges and universities to teach mathematics and conduct research.
+Graduates of a math doctorate are qualified to become practicing mathematicians with private engineering and development firms, working alongside other scientists.
+Many federal government positions are open to math doctorate grads.
+PhD holders may also apply for faculty positions at colleges and universities to teach mathematics and conduct research.
 According to the US Bureau of Labor Statistics, math PhD graduates with a strong understanding of a related industry area, such as computer science or operations research, are likely to have the best job prospects.

 There are many certification options available to math professionals.
 These certificates are not required for employment but can prove to be good options for anyone who is interested in networking or seeking advanced employment.
 The American Mathematical Society is the most popular certifying organization, requiring a series of exams and completion of a degree.
 There are other organizations that are more specialized, geared toward statisticians, applied mathematicians, engineers, or even women, minorities, or Europeans.

-Though there is no specific programmatic accreditation agency governing the field of mathematics, it is still important for students pursuing online math degrees to research the accreditation status of schools where they are interested in earning their degree or certification.
+here is no specific accreditation agency governing the field of mathematics, but it is still important for students pursuing online math degrees to research the accreditation status of schools where they are interested in earning their degree or certification.
 Any institution you consider should have earned this important designation, which indicates that a school has met certain academic standards of quality.
 The Department of Education maintains a list of recognized regional and national accrediting agencies.
-Attending an institution that has been accredited by one of these agencies will mean you’ll be eligible for government financial aid, and that your degree will be recognized by other educational institutions in the event that you choose to transfer credits or continue your education at another institution in the future.
+Attending an institution that has been accredited by one of these agencies means you’ll be eligible for government financial aid.
+It will also mean your degree will be recognized by other educational institutions should you choose to transfer credits or continue your education at another institution in the future.

-Students interested in preparing to become math teachers in public schools should also ensure that any teacher-preparation program they're considering has earned recognition from the state board of education where the student hopes to teach; this credential is required to earn a teaching license.
-TEACH.org (previously operated by the US Department of Education) has more information about the path to teaching in a public school setting.
+Students interested in preparing to become math teachers in public schools should also ensure that any teacher-preparation program they're considering has earned recognition from the board of education in the state where they hope to teach; this credential is required to earn a teaching license.
+TEACH.org (previously operated by the US Department of Education) has more information about the path to teaching in K-12 public schools.

 Degree programs in math that are not oriented toward education can usually be completed 100 percent online.
 Students learn new math concepts through online video lectures and tutorials.
-Email, instant messaging, or video conferencing with instructors can aid student understanding.
+Email, instant messaging and video conferencing with instructors may also be used to aid student understanding.
 Programs that are designed to prepare graduates for the classroom will require some on-site work, usually in the form of teaching practicums (mock teaching workshops) and teaching work in a local school.
 Online programs work to accommodate online students by placing them in schools in their community.

-There are also careers available as mathematicians, which come in two types: applied mathematicians and pure mathematicians.
-An applied mathematician collaborates with engineers, chemists, or anyone else who is in need of complex mathematic assistance.
+Individuals who choose careers as mathematicians can focus on applied mathematics or pure mathematics.
+An applied mathematician collaborates with engineers, chemists, or anyone else who is in need of complex mathematical assistance.
 These mathematicians must be able to solve real-life, practically applicable math problems.
 A pure mathematician usually works in academia, creating and contributing to new mathematical disciplines, solving complex theoretical problems, and working with patterns.
 Pure mathematicians are relatively rare and usually have doctoral degrees that allow them to work as professors.